GrAndSE/lighty/README.markdown

 TODO:
 -----

-- More default tags
+- More default tags (now there is no if, for, with and load tags)
-- More default filters
+- More default filters (date formatiing, strings saving, etc.)
-- Variable arguments in filters (now all varaibles passed as strings)
 - Some execution optimizations
-- More tests
+- More tests (in progress)
 - Documentation